yangKJ/Harbeth/README.md

 // OR Use:
 ImageView.image = try? originImage.makeGroup(filters: filters)

+// OR Use:
+ImageView.image = originImage.filtering(filter1, filter2, filter3)

 // OR Use Operator:
 ImageView.image = originImage ->> filter1 ->> filter2 ->> filter3